PDF 162 KB

 All health professionals registered as immunisation providers with the SA Health Vaccine Distribution Centre (VDC) will have access to all influenza vaccines made available through the funded influenza programs.
 See Vaccine ordering and storage.

-Keep up-to-date with all immunisation updates and program recommendations from the SA Health Immunisation Section and report influenza vaccines administered to the Australian Immunisation Register (AIR).
+Providers must ensure they keep up-to-date with all immunisation updates and program recommendations from the SA Health Immunisation Section and report all influenza vaccines administered to the Australian Immunisation Register (AIR).
 See Immunisation provider information.

 See Pharmacist immunisers for general information and guidance to deliver safe and high-quality vaccine services and other relevant information.